ferrisoxide/awizardofascii.com/README.md

 ## Viewable Universe

 For want of a better model, the player will be able to see up to 255 positions in each compass direction - what I'm calling "the fog of char".
-It's an arbitrary limitation, and one that will probably come back to bite us later, but for now the viewable area a player can see will be no more than square all possible combinations make (from N255/W255 to S255/E255), ala:
+It's an arbitrary limitation, and one that will probably come back to bite us later, but for now the viewable area a player can see will be no more than a square made of all possible N-S/E-W pairs (from N255/W255 to S255/E255), ala:

 ```
 N255/W255───    │